mhsung/kaist-cs479-fall-2023/docs/project-submission-guidelines.md

     - First, briefly but clearly state **which parts you implemented** in the framework.
 If you used some existing codes, describe in detail **how you also adopted the existing codes**.
 Add **references** for the existing codes. ==Hiding the use of existing codes will be considered plagiarism==.
     - **Data generation/preprocessing** and **evaluations** are also parts of the implementation.
 If you implemented these yourself, illustrate the details.
     - Consider as you explain the implementation details to help readers reproduce the results (like providing a **recipe in cooking**).
 Make the exposition **easy to follow**, but also **clear** and **specific** as much as possible.
-    - ==**Do not explain your code** but the algorithm, and pseudocode if needed.== **Do not explain your code** but the algorithm, and pseudocode if needed.
-The readers should be able to understand what you implemented without any code-level description.
+    - ==**Do not explain your code** but the algorithm, and pseudocode if needed.== The readers should be able to understand what you implemented without any code-level description.
     - Use **visual aids** in your exposition.
 More would be better.
 But ==DO NOT COPY figures in the original paper.== Formulations are fine (but ==do not copy and paste an image but write them yourself==).

 - **Experimental Results**